adnissen/architect/readme.md

 # Architect

 Architect is an ultra-tiny way to do unobtrusive javascript quickly and easily.
+Simple usage can be seen in test.html.

 # Methods

 *Architect.action(name, callback)*

 Executes callback function for each element that has a matching data- attribute.
-Passes in the elment and it's value, such as "callback(element, value)"
+Passes in the elment and it's value, such as "callback(element, value)" Returns an array of matching elements.

 *Architect.find(name)*